Judd Apatow on His Legacy, Feminism, and Why Republicans Make for Bad TV

 So you felt you were working in a tradition rather than examining something new about the way modern men behave?

 What I do is a variation of something that comes from people like Ivan Reitman and John Landis and Harold Ramis.
 And a person that a lot of people don’t talk about in this regard, who was a giant inspiration, is Barry Levinson.
 Diner is ground zero for most modern comedy.
 Before there was Quentin Tarantino or what I do or Jerry Seinfeld or Kevin Smith, there was Diner.
-I can’t find the movie before Diner where people talk like and where we saw friendships like that.
-It’s so funny and well drawn and honest.
+I can’t find the movie before Diner where people talk like [that] and where we saw friendships like that.
+It’s so funny and well-drawn and honest.
 Paul Reiser in Diner — I loved that character.

 But aside from trying to emulate the people who inspired you, why are you so drawn to male characters that want to spend their time joking around and getting high with other dudes?

 I like writing about that stuff because that’s what young life is about.
 When you’re in your early 20s or in high school or college, you don’t hang out with women.
 You hang out with a bunch of dudes, and you try to beg women to talk to you.
 But most of your life is around men and then slowly you get female friends or you get a relationship or you get married.
-But for the beginning of your adult life, which is what I’ve written about in various ways, is when you’re stuck hanging around with your own sex.
+But the beginning of your adult life, which is what I’ve written about in various ways, is when you’re stuck hanging around with your own sex.

 To go back to stand-up for a second: You’ve said that one of the reasons you weren’t a better stand-up early on is that you didn’t have a strong or distinct persona.
 Have you fixed that problem?